 The following is a basic comparison chart for a few travel trailer models.
-To see our entire full comparison chart and a wide range of trailers, go to this page.
+To see our entire travel trailer comparison chart where you can compare over 3000 trailers of all types, go to this page.

 To see our entire list of travel trailer brands, click here.

 Note: Trailer specs vary by specific floorplan.
 MSRP also varies greatly depending on floorplan and features.